-Disney on Ice returns to the PNC Arena for shows Dec.
-8 to Dec.
-11. While it's not a full-on holiday show, it's definitely a seasonal favorite that families look forward to this time of year.
-This year, the show's focus is "Follow Your Heart," pulling in characters from many Disney movies.
-Tickets start at $10.
+The 2019 show runs Dec.11 to Dec.
+15 at the PNC Arena.
+While it's not a full-on holiday show, it's definitely a seasonal favorite that families look forward to this time of year.
+Tickets start at $13.

 And we have lots of Nutcrackers!

-The Carolina Ballet runs Dec.
-3 to Dec.
-24 this year.
+Performances run on select days from Dec.
+7 to Dec.
+29 this year.
 It moves quite a bit around the Triangle, starting at Memorial Hall at UNC-Chapel Hill, moving to Durham Performing Arts Center and, finally, landing at Duke Energy Center for Performing Arts in Raleigh.
 In addition to the dance, costumes and story, special magic during the party scenes of the first act make this production very kid friendly.
 Ticket prices depend on where you see it, but they generally start around $30 each (plus fees) and go up.

-The City Ballet will present its 24th annual performance of The Nutcracker on Dec.
-9 and Dec.
-10 at Stewart Theater at N.C.
+The company will present its 26th annual performance of The Nutcracker on Dec.
+13 and Dec.
+14 at Stewart Theater at N.C.
 State University.
 Tickets start at $15.
 The production features students from the City Ballet along with professional dancers from the Carolina Ballet.

-The Triangle Youth Ballet will present The Nutcracker on Dec.
-3 and Dec.
-4 at Robert C. Hanes Theater in Chapel Hill.
+The company will present The Nutcracker on Nov.
+30 and Dec.
+1 at East Chapel Hill High School.
 It moves over to the Carolina Theatre in Durham on Dec.
-10. Tickets are between $10 and $27.
+14. Tickets start at $19.

 Infinity Ballet in Apex will present Dances from The Nutcracker Suite on Dec.
-2, Dec.
-3 and Dec.
-4 Halle Cultural Arts Center in downtown Apex.
+6, Dec.
+7 and Dec.
+8 at the Halle Cultural Arts Center in downtown Apex.

-The Jill M. Taylor Dance Company will present The Nutcracker on Dec.
-10 at Wakefield High School in north Raleigh.
+Taylor Academy of Dance will present The Nutcracker on Dec.
+14 at Wakefield High School in north Raleigh.
 Tickets start at $15 in advance.

-Destiny Dance Institute will perform A Winter Gala at Heritage High School in Wake Forest on Dec.
-4. It includes a modified version of The Nutcracker, along with performances from the studio's jazz, tap and hip hop companies.
-Tickets are $15 for adults and $10 for ages 18 and under.
+Destiny Dance Institute and Wake Forest Civic Ballet will perform A Winter Gala at Heritage High School in Wake Forest on Dec.
+20 and Dec.
+21. It includes a modified version of The Nutcracker.